oscar-system/Oscar.jl/docs/src/Rings/integer.md

 !!! note
     In Julia, `2^64` will return zero, as the Julia integer ``2`` is a machine integer.
-In Oscar, the expression `ZZ(2)^64` will return the expected result, just as the Julia equivalent `BigInt(2)^64` does.
+In OSCAR, the expression `ZZ(2)^64` will return the expected result, just as the Julia equivalent `BigInt(2)^64` does.

 ## [Euclidean division](@id integer_euclidean_division)

-The ring of integers is a Euclidean domain and Oscar provides Euclidean division through the functions `divrem`, `div` and `rem`.
+The ring of integers is a Euclidean domain and OSCAR provides Euclidean division through the functions `divrem`, `div` and `rem`.

 Integer Euclidean division of ``a`` by ``b`` computes a quotient and